 Defence of consultant psychiatrist for forging the will of an elderly woman.
 Led by Daffyd Enoch KC.

 Prosecution of football coach accused of sexually abusing 5 boys.
 This was part of Operation Tide, which is a national investigation in to historical sexual abuse within football.
 This case involved complex fitness to plead issues and disclosure of material which was subject to legal professional privilege.

 Defence of care assistant who was accused of murdering one of her elderly clients in her own home.
 Entire prosecution case was focused upon disproving the defendant’s account that she and the deceased had been attacked by an unknown intruder.
 Involved expert evidence regarding the staging of a crime scene.
 Case also involved significant financial evidence regarding the defendant’s dire financial position.
-Led by John Elvidge QC.
+Led by John Elvidge KC.